Table of Contents

 In some cases, individuals suffer from Acute Mountain Sickness when ascending to elevations of over 3,000 meters from sea level.
-However, is a very common and mild condition that can be overcome if the body is given enough time to acclimatize.
-The reason why it happens is reduced air pressure at high altitudes as well as the lower oxygen levels.
+However, it is a very common and mild condition that can be overcome if the body is given enough time to acclimatize.
+The reason why it happens is reduced air pressure at high altitudes as well as lower oxygen levels.
 One of the more severe forms of mountain sickness is called High Altitude Cerebral Edema, where fluid builds up in the brain.
 This is a life-threatening condition and requires immediate medical attention.

-Similarly, deep sea divers also have to acclimatize when ascending from a certain depth.
+Deep sea divers have to acclimatize when ascending from a certain depth.
 This form of acclamatization during deep-sea diving involves a process called decompression, where the dissolved inert gases are eliminated from the diver’s body by pausing at several stops during the ascent to the water’s surface.
-The issue arises when the diver starts descending – which leads to increase in hydrostatic pressure as well as ambient pressure.
+The issue arises when the diver starts descending – which leads to an increase in hydrostatic pressure as well as ambient pressure.
 Moreover, the breathing gas which is used with the dive is supplied at ambient pressure.
 This means the gases begin to dissolve in the diver’s body.
 On depressurization (during ascent), the dissolved gases form bubbles inside the body, often causing debilitating pain.
-In severe cases it can also cause coma or even death.
+In severe cases, it can also cause coma or even death.

 Frequently Asked Questions on Acclimatization